Wallet API

 ])->post($uri, $data;

-$data refers to the JSON payload of the API request. $password is the secret key provided by the platform. $hash is the HMAC-SHA256 signature of the request, calculated using the hash_hmac function with SHA-256.
-The request body ($data) serves as the message, and the secret key ($password) acts as the key.
+`$hash` is the HMAC-SHA256 signature of the request, calculated using the `hash_hmac` function with SHA-256.
+The request body (`$data`) serves as the message, and the secret key (`$password`) acts as the key.